Zheng-Xuan/Mahjong-Profit-Counter/README.md

 # Mahjong-Profit-Counter

 A python GUI application made using tkinter package that can track the profits of players during a Mahjong game.
-At the end the application provides a summary of the profits of each player as well as a graph of how profits has changed throughout the course of the game.
+At the end, the application provides a summary of the profits of each player as well as a graph of how profits has changed throughout the course of the game.

 ## Limitations
 1. Every player must have DISTINCT names